SAP/spartacus-docs/_pages/dev/session-management.md

 Now the Spartacus uses the `angular-oauth2-oidc` library, it is possible to support the Authorization Code Flow and the Implicit Flow.
 These flows are very different from the Resource Owner Password Flow because the authentication part happens on the OAuth server login page rather than in Spartacus.
 When Spartacus redirects you to this page, you provide login and password information there, and if the credentials match, you are redirected back to the Spartacus application with the token (Implicit Flow) or code (Authorization Code Flow) as part of the URL.
 Then Spartacus obtains the data from the URL and continues the login process (requests a token in the case of Authorization Code Flow, sets the user ID, dispatches the `Login` action, and redirects to the previously visited page).

-Starting with 221121.1, Authorization Code Flow is set as the default authentication method.
+Starting with Spartacus 221121.1, Authorization Code Flow is set as the default authentication method.

-You can configure the oAuth flow as follows:
+You can configure the OAuth flow as follows:

 ```ts
 authentication: {